Antiz96/Linux-Desktop/Home-Server/Ansible-Jenkins.md

 - Administrate Jenkins --> Configure global security --> Matrix authorization policy based on project --> Add my user with the "Administrate" global permission.

-That allows me to set permissions per user, either globally or directly on projects.
+This allows me to set permissions per user, either globally or directly on projects.